lx704612715/Motion_planning/Sample_based_planner/Readme.md

 #### Extension of RRT
 * Towards improving efficiency
-  * Find nearst points with Kd-tree
+  * Find the nearest point with Kd-tree
 * Towards path planning efficiency
-  * Bidrectional RRT
+  * Bidirectional RRT
-* Towardss improve the path quality
+* Towards improve the path quality
   * RRTstar

 #### RRTstar Algorithm Pipeline
 + Input Map, Xinit and Xgoal
-+ Initialize Tree with Xinit and path cost for each points
++ Initialize Tree with Xinit and path cost for each point
 + for i=1 to N do
   + Xrand <- Sample(M), randomly sample points in Map
   + Xnears <- Near(Xrand, T) find the nearst point to Xrand